satellytes/github-billing-dashboard/README.md

 ## Preview

-You can use this app at [https://satellytes.github.io/github-billing-dashboard/](https://satellytes.github.io/github-billing-dashboard/).
+You can try this app at [https://satellytes.github.io/github-billing-dashboard/](https://satellytes.github.io/github-billing-dashboard/).